athos/Pinpointer/README.md

-# pinpointer
+# Pinpointer

-A Clojure library designed to ... well, that part is up to you.
+_Pinpointer_ makes it easy to grasp which part of data is violating spec conformance.

 ## Usage